ChengHsiangLu/Final-Project/README.md

 ### Modified my Milestone_1(optional)

-I have modified my Milestone_1 with more details about how to download the data step by step.
+I modified my Milestone_1 with more details about how to download the data step by step.
 Then, I reloaded the data and put more screenshots to follow through.

 ### Input all samples